sakshamGupta09/Angular/14.Lifecycle/lifecycle.md

 - Runs everytime after its content have been checked for changes meaning bindings have updated.
 - Used to access the updated state of `content queries`.
 - Since `ContentInit` runs only once, if we have to read the latest content query result we can use this hook.
 - Runs very frequently so should be avoided.

+## 7. AfterViewInit

+- This hook runs once after the view is fully initialized.
+- Use this to read the results of `view queries`.
+- Do not mutate state.

+## 8. AfterViewChecked

+- Runs everytime after its view have been checked for changes meaning bindings have updated.
+- Used to access the updated state of `view queries`.
+- Since `ViewInit` runs only once, if we have to read the latest view query result we can use this hook.
+- Runs very frequently so should be avoided.